mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-8-game-1.html.markdown

 with experience, and with multiple plays of the scenario.

-Another thing I'm sure of now, from this game, is that I'm at least very slightly biasing the game play for some of these games.
+Another thing I'm sure of now, from this game, is that I'm at least very slightly biasing the game play for some of these solo games.
 It doesn't feel overt.
 It seems to come out as unconscious leaning toward to making one side or another have small advantages, which add up.
 A general example might be making a sub par move, or not firing on an appropriate target.
 I won't see these until after the turn finishes.

 I think the effect comes from focusing on playing one side really, really well, while just not thinking about the other side.
+The Russian phase in Turn 3 illustrates this perfectly.
+My focus was on getting the Germans positioned to clear a lane, with a result of being horribly exposed.

 ### Fire record